mathewajk/YouDePP/README.md

 The driver should be placed somewhere in your path (e.g. `/usr/local/bin/`).
 MacOS users can also download these drivers via [Homebrew](https://brew.sh/), which will place the driver in your `Cellar`.

 `scrape_yt.py` uses [Selenium](https://www.selenium.dev/documentation/) to scrape the video URLs and About page from one (or several) YouTube channels.
 Currently, the script assumes the use of Firefox + Geckodriver, though it is possible to modify `scrape_yt.py` to use Chrome instead.
-(Official support coming at some point.)

 #### Usage